returnofblank/cyberpatriot-cybertitans/README.md

   + Fix issues with "unauthorized files" part not displaying directories correctly
   + Enable secure FTP settings
   + Fix log changed passwords not saving correctly to text file
+  + Use Xterm to output commands, better for debugging